-This work introduces Stoch-MADS, a stochastic variant of the mesh adaptive direct-search (MADS)
+This work introduces StoMADS, a stochastic variant of the mesh adaptive direct-search (MADS)

-\(f\) with probability one, with the help of martingale theory.
+\(f\) with probability one, using martingale theory.

 Paru en avril 2019 , 27 pages

 Ce cahier a été révisé en octobre 2019